JDysiewicz/job-board/README.md

 ### TypeScript

-The choice of TypeScript-flavoured React mimics the pros that static typing brings to most projects (e.g. eaiser scaling for multiple devs, clearer intent, automated compile-time checking, etc).
+The choice of TypeScript-flavoured React mimics the pros that static typing brings to most projects (e.g. eaiser scaling for multiple devs, clearer intent, automated compile-time checking, etc), therefore I won't elaborate much more on this.

+In general, I feel every React project should be in one of two states: either written _in_ TypeScript, or currently migrating _to_ TypeScript :D.

 ### ESLint

 Defacto standard linter used in JavaScript/TypeScript applications; pre-loaded with TypeScript compatability.
+I also added the `jsx-a11y` plugin to ensure basic accessibility standards were being met.

 ### Prettier